lootlocker/unreal-sdk/README.md

 ### Using Blueprint
 #### Connecting to LootLocker

-##### Setting Config
+#### Setting Config

-It is important that in your first ever Blueprint class that your game would run, you set the LootLocker configurations.
-You can skip this step if you completed the set up documentation, but doing this again has no downsides and gives you more control.
+It is important that in your first ever Blueprint class you set the LootLocker configurations.

-1. Right click on anywhere in the Event Graph and locate LootLocker Settings.
+1. Right click within the Event Graph of your blueprint class and locate "LootLocker Settings" category.
-2. Select "Set LootLocker Settings".
+2. Select "Set LootLocker Settings" in that category.
-3. Fill in the info from the LootLocker dashboard.
-You should already have an account from [https://my.lootlocker.io/login](https://my.lootlocker.io/login "https://my.lootlocker.io/login")
+3. Fill in the info from the LootLocker dashboard (LootLockerGameKey, Platform, Game Version, Development mode and AllowTokenRefresh).
+You should already have an account from [https://my.lootlocker.io/login](https://my.lootlocker.io/login "https://my.lootlocker.io/login").
-4. You can now continue with connecting with LootLocker APIs.
+4. You can now continue with connecting with LootLocker APIs via blueprint.

 #### Standard Calls

-Every LootLocker Method is static, meaning that you can right click and search for any LootLocker method you wish to use in all Blueprint Event graphs.
+Every LootLocker Method is static, meaning that you can right click and search for any LootLocker method you wish to use in all Blueprint event graphs.
 These methods are also put into categories for you to easily access.

+#### Session/Authentication Request

-### Subsequent Requests
+#### Subsequent Requests

-Please download the Sample Project available here https://github.com/LootLocker/unreal-sdk/releases.
+Please download the Sample Project available [here](https://github.com/LootLocker/unreal-sdk/releases).
 There you can check out sample Blueprint examples